-Students will practice acting skills, including dramatic interpretation, character development and improvisation games designed to encourage creativity and self-expression.
-Directed by Kathleen Fortier, Executive Producer of The Encore Repertory Company and assisted by Gian DiCostanzo.
+Students will practice acting skills, including dramatic interpretation, character development and improvisation games that encourage creativity and self-expression.
+Directed by Gian DiCostanzo, a student at Rhode Island College majoring in Elementary Education and Musical Theatre.

 Musical Theater Wednesdays - 4pm to 6pm - Ages 5 to 12

 Recital: Disney’s Alice in Wonderland performed on Sunday, March 30th at 4 PM

 Class Dates: 1/15, 1/22, 1/29, 2/5, 2/12, 2/19, 2/26, 3/5, 3/12, 3/19, 3/26

 Students will develop and perfect their vocal and acting skills while learning dance moves.
 In each class, students will rehearse for the final production.
 Directed and choreographed byShannon Martley, Stadium Theatre Director, and Adam Landry, Stadium Kids Kamp Program Director.

 Musical Theater Saturdays - 10am to 12pm - Ages 5 to 12

 Recital: Disney’s Aladdin performed on Sunday, March 30th at 12 noon